Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

 In this section, we use Poincar\'e Reducibility Theorem to reduce Theorem \ref{thmscheme} to four cases.
 Three of them have been dealt with in earlier works of the authors \cite{BC2016}, \cite{BC2017} and in the work of Habegger and Pila \cite{HabPila14}, while the fourth is considered in Theorem \ref{maintheorem} below.
 Part of this section is inspired by \cite{Hab}.

 We recall our setting.
-We have an abelian scheme $\mc{A}$ over a smooth irreducible curve $S$ and everything is defined over $\Qbar$.
+We consider an abelian scheme $\mc{A}$ over a smooth irreducible curve $S$ and everything is defined over $\Qbar$.
 We call $\pi:\mc{A}\rightarrow S$ the structural morphism.

-In view of our result we are always allowed to replace $S$ by a non-empty open subset and we tacitly do so.
+Note that, since we are proving a finiteness result, we are always allowed to replace $S$ by a non-empty open subset and we tacitly do so.
 This allows us to pass from an abelian variety defined over a function field of a curve to the corresponding abelian scheme over (a non-empty open subset of) the curve.

-We recall that a subgroup scheme $G$ of $\mc{A}$ is a closed subvariety, possibly reducible, which contains the image of the zero section $S\rightarrow \mc{A}$, is mapped to itself by the inversion morphism and such that the image of $G\times_S G$ under the addition morphism is in $G$.
+A subgroup scheme $G$ of $\mc{A}$ is a closed subvariety, possibly reducible, which contains the image of the zero section $S\rightarrow \mc{A}$, is mapped to itself by the inversion morphism and such that the image of $G\times_S G$ under the addition morphism is in $G$.
 A subgroup scheme $G$ is called \emph{flat} if $\pi_{|_G} : G \rightarrow S$ is flat.
 By \cite{Hart}, Proposition III.9.7, as $S$ has dimension $1$, this is equivalent to ask that all irreducible components of $G$ dominate the base curve $S$.

-Let $l:S' \rightarrow S$ be a finite cover of $S$ where $S'$ is again irreducible and smooth.
-Suppose we have the following commutative diagram

-where $\mc{A}'$ is an abelian scheme and $f$ is finite, flat and images and preimages of flat subgroup schemes are flat subgroup schemes.
-We have the following two lemmas.
+Now we want to show that, in order to prove Theorem \ref{thmscheme}, we can perform finite base changes and isogenies.